govbyideas/gbi/README.md

 Such forks may well evolve and be much more elaborated than this original seed document.
 This is in fact the intention of this seed: to serve as root to create different fruits.
 But this seed version (or branch) can also receive contributions (if agreed by his author) and then become very elaborated too.
-I suggest using the [pull_requests](https://github.com/govbyideas/gbi/pulls) above for that after having (temporarily) forked the repository which fork you can deleted once the pull request will be accepted.
+I suggest using the [pull_requests](https://github.com/govbyideas/gbi/pulls) above for that after having (temporarily or not) forked the repository.

 ## Forks
-here is expected to take place the list of existing fork and what characterize them
+here is expected to take place the list of existing and identified forks with a description that characterize them